 How to find and select the right branding agency for your business

-The obvious first step is to identify a branding agency you like.
+The first step is to identify a branding agency you like.
 It helps if they have experience in your field, but that shouldn’t necessarily govern your choice.
 Rather, it’s imperative to get to know, admire and respect their work, and it helps to share similar values.
 The creative work should always be the conversation starter, says Sharry Cramond.
 Writing in The Drum, the executive vice-president for marketing and communications at Southeastern Grocers believes ‘a brilliant idea is the most important thing.’

 Large companies are likely to have an internal creative and marketing team.
 However, smart brands are also aware that it works positively to engage independent external agencies in the creative process.
 According to Bill Duggan, group executive vice-president of the Association of National Advertisers, 90% of marketers who have in-house capabilities are also using external partners.
 Michael Kassan, chair and chief exec of MediaLink, agrees that you still need the agency expertise.
 He told The Drum recently, ‘we’re finding in-housing where agencies are still putting their proverbial fingers on the keyboard of the client.
 That’s what we’re going to see more and more of.’
 And it goes without saying that it is critical for internal and external staff to work harmoniously with one another.
 There has to be mutual trust and a culture of positive collaboration.

 Ultimately, it is about creating the right environment for original concepts to grow.
 ‘We’re so obsessed with great ideas that we know if we only allow agencies to stay in their swim lane, we’re already putting limitations on the opportunities,’ advises the Budweiser vice-president of marketing, Monica Rustgi.
 ‘Our big rule of thumb is, as long as you deliver on your sweet spot then you are more than welcome to be disruptive and think outside of the box.’
 In a recent interview in The Drum, she admits to being an advocate of championing the best ideas, no matter how they originate.
 ‘We make sure that our partners have that same mentality so that there isn’t this unhealthy sense of competition.
-We reward collaboration,’ she says.
+We reward collaboration.’

-‘People want to be inspired with good ideas and passion, excited about how good their brand can be, and energised by creative thinking,’ advises Leigh Banks, branding director and partner at Spinach Branding.
+‘People want to be inspired with good ideas and passion, get excited about how good their brand can be, and energised by creative thinking,’ says Leigh Banks, branding director and partner at Spinach Branding.
 ‘Judge an agency by its energy, personality and values.
 Agencies are here to deliver that little bit of magic, to pitch a vision that everyone can get behind.’

 A healthy collaboration also adds to the dynamics of the project.
 Teams can learn from one another, share ideas and approaches – have fun in the process.
 Spinach recently collaborated with Thunderbird Fried Chicken on the fast-food chain’s latest branding strategy.
 ‘The Spinach team worked relentlessly at digging into the core of our brand before designing the actual brand architecture,’ says Thunderbird’s chief executive Marcel Khan, who has worked with Planet Hollywood, Belgo Group, Loch Fyne and Nando’s.
 This, he feels, ‘provided us with not just amazing brand articulation but a foundation to work from that will serve us well into the future.
 All that, and they’re top people.
-What’s not to love?’
+What’s not to love.’

 Spinach Branding is a specialist branding agency based in London.
 We work with established businesses and start-ups around the world to build and refine their brands.
 See how we work and get in touch to discuss your brand.< Back